hotsun168/mijia-controller/README.md

 1. Write the configration content into the config file.
 In the config file, "appInfo" is gateway information, "subDeviceInfo" is sub devices information.
 These two parts of config can be copied from the Mijia app and pasted into the "config.json" file.
 2. Launch the builded binary file.
 3. visit "http://localhost:${webServer.port}", then you can see the dashboard page.

+## WebSocket:
+Connect to "ws://localhost:${webServer.port}/ws" with WebSocket client, then it will received the data packages in JSON format.

 [1]: https://github.com/hotsun168/mijia-controller/raw/master/readme_images/1.gif